MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-linq-construct-query.md

 When using the generated service context and early binding, use the `IQueryable` table set, such as `AccountSet`, in the generated context.

-When not using the generated context, the `CreateQuery` method on the Organization service context object gives you access to Dataverse table rows.
+When not using the generated context, the `CreateQuery` method on the service context object gives you access to Dataverse table rows.

 Example: